 Catholic Activity: Saint Ann, Grandmother of Jesus

-Father Weiser explains the customs surrounding Saint Ann or Anne.
+The universal tradition of honoring St. Anne or Ann can be traced back to 1584.
+Father Weiser explains the history and customs surrounding Saint Ann or Anne, the grandmother of Jesus.
 Her feast day is shared with her husband Joachim on July 26.

 Saint Anne, or Ann, is not mentioned in the Bible.
 It was only in legendary books of the early Christian centuries that the names of Mary's parents were given as Joachim and Anne.
 Since the Fathers of the Church rejected the use of such legendary sources, the faithful in Europe had no feast in honor of our Lord's grand-parents.
 In the Middle East, however, the veneration of Saint Anne can be traced back to the fourth century.

 The Crusaders brought the name and legend of Saint Anne to Europe, and the famous Dominican Jacobus de Voragine (1298) printed the story in his Golden Legend.
 From that time on the popular veneration of the saint spread into all parts of the Christian world.
 It was encouraged by the religious orders of the Franciscans, Dominicans, Augustinians, and Carmelites.
 In southern France a Feast of Saint Anne was celebrated as early as the fourteenth century.
 Pope Urban VI in 1378 extended it to England at the king's request.
 Not until 1584, however, did the feast become universal, when Pope Gregory XIII prescribed it for the whole Church.